Quant-Club-IIT-Kharagpur/Indicators/Manthan/README.md

-# QC_Indicators
+# Technical Indicators
-Implementation of technical indicators
+Implementation of technical indicators in python using backtrader library